Home - Jobs

 It’s a great time to join us.
 In August 2020 Bristol published a new Workforce Strategy which has equality and inclusion at its core.
 We became the first major city to publish reports on ethnicity and disabled employees pay gaps, as well as the required gender pay gap report.
 We're now changing and improving our equality, diversity and inclusion performance and embedding positive practices into everything we do.

 We’re investing in changes and improvements to recruitment, strategies and leadership that lead to increased diversity in the council’s workforce, as well as creating a range of opportunities for under-represented groups to move in to senior roles, such as The Stepping Up programme.
-This is Bristol’s award-winning leadership scheme for BAME (Black, Asian Minority Ethnic groups) and other equality groups: just one way in which we're working towards a more inclusive work place.
+This is Bristol’s award-winning leadership scheme for Black, Asian and Minority Ethnic groups and other equality groups: just one way in which we're working towards a more inclusive work place.
 If you're joining the council, you could have the opportunity to apply for this, and other, positive action initiatives.

 We’re proud to be accredited by the schemes below: